m0nters/ai-dictionary-extension/README.md

 ## Features

-- 📱 **Instant Translation**: Select any text and click "tra từ điển" to get translations
+- 📱 **Instant Translation**: Select any text and click "dictionary" to get translations
 - 🌍 **Multiple Languages**: Support for Vietnamese, English, Japanese, Korean, Chinese, French, German, and Spanish
-- 🎯 **Smart Detection**: Automatically detects the source language
+- 🎯 **Smart Detection**: Automatically detects any language
 - 📚 **Dictionary Mode**: For single words, shows pronunciation, meaning, and example sentences just like professional dictionary standards
 - 💬 **Sentence Translation**: For phrases and sentences, provides clean translations
 - ⚡ **Fast & Lightweight**: Built with React and Vite